TomNicholas/Python-for-Scientists/README.md

 * Next, wrap your data into clearer, higher-level objects with either `Pandas` or `xarray` (use `xarray` if your data has more than one dimension).
 * Before writing new analysis functions, check if someone has already solved your problem for you in `scipy` , or in one of python's domain-specific scientific software packages.
 * As soon as you start writing your own analysis functions, test they're correct with unit tests written with `pytest`.
-* Analyse your data interactively with `ipython`, and record your work in a `jupyter notebook`.
+* Analyse your data interactively with `ipython`, and record your work in a `Jupyter notebook`.